-Wisconsin turned around its lagging vaccination program – and buoyed a Biden health pick
+Wisconsin turned around its lagging vaccination program and buoyed a Biden health pick

 “What they said was, ‘Do a peanut butter spread.
 Don’t decide this provider is more important than this provider when you go to allocate vaccine.
 Give some to everybody, and that will increase access,’ ” she recalled.
 “That was a very wise decision.”

-These factors make Wisconsin well-prepared for the next phase of its immunization campaign, as the challenge of insufficient supply gives way to issues of access and vaccine hesitancy, said Jonathan Temte, associate dean for public health and community engagement at the University of Wisconsin School of Medicine and Public Health.That’s because a robust network of small and midsized providers allows tailored outreach to vulnerable or resistant groups.
+These factors make Wisconsin well-prepared for the next phase of its immunization campaign, as the challenge of insufficient supply gives way to issues of access and vaccine hesitancy, said Jonathan Temte, associate dean for public health and community engagement at the University of Wisconsin School of Medicine and Public Health.That’s because a robust network of small and midsize providers allows tailored outreach to vulnerable or resistant groups.

 These are also central dilemmas in Washington, where federal health officials have spent months worrying as much about demand as about supply.
 The state’s vaccination efforts have drawn interest from Congress and health associations.
 Stephanie Schauer, the head of the Wisconsin Immunization Program, participated in a March 23 virtual briefing for congressional staff, including those working with senior members of the House and Senate’s appropriations health subcommittees.
 Wisconsin was chosen to participate because of the state’s recent success in rolling out vaccines, according to Claire Hannan, who leads the Association of Immunization Managers and organized the session.

-To Palm’s proponents, that suggests Biden chose widely.
+To Palm’s proponents, that suggests Biden chose wisely.

 “We were lucky to have her for the time we had her,” said Jon Erpenbach, a Democratic state senator who has championed efforts to expand health insurance coverage in the state.
 “I’m not shocked at all the Biden administration wants her.”